kendarorg/HttpAnsweringMachine/docs/generated/googlehack_android.md

 * Intercept all Android DNS calls
 * Intercept Google calls and replace the logo!

+**Remember to open the 1080 and 1081 ports on the machine with the HAM running!!**

 ## Download the last release<a id="quickinstall_01"></a>

 Download the tar.gz, ham only from [github releases](https://github.com/kendarorg/HttpAnsweringMachine/releases)